-Examples are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties. - These this imply that excorples once not valid DFDL?
-Other is recent by "necessary" home?
+Examples are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties.

 2.1 Failure Types

 Where the phrase "must be consistent with" is used, it is assumed that a conforming DFDL implementation must check for the consistency and issue appropriate diagnostic messages when an inconsistency is found.